dengc/Operation_Systems/README.md

     + pthread_mutex_unlock()
 - multiple locks may cause deadlock
     + Prevention: Lock Hierarchies: must not try locking a mutex at level i if already holding a mutex at equal or higher level
+- Guarded Commands
+    - evaluting the guard and executing the command sequence altogether is an atomic operation if the guard is true
+        - inside one critical section
+    - the guard is complicated: keeps changing its value, continuously
+        - need condition variables, which is a queue of threads
+    - steps:
+        1. pthread_cond_wait(cv, mutex)
+            - when mutex locked, wait
+            - atomically unlocks mutex and wait for the "event"
+        2. pthread_cond_broadcast: for all threads; pthread_cond_signal: for one thread
+            - for some Readers-Writers
+- Semaphores
+    - usually 2 operations
+    - can be binary or counting
+        - counting: solve the producer-consumer problem
+            - if producer is fast and consumer slow, producer may wait
+    - looks like mutex
+        - diff: one thread performs a P operation on a semaphore, another thread performs a V operation on the same semaphore